Utah's Statute of Limitations

 Personal Injury Actions

 Generally, personal injury actions must be brought within four years of the date of the injury.
-Depending on the facts, however, some cases must be brought within two years.
-For example, in cases where the negligence of another caused death, the action must be brought within two years.

 Medical Malpractice Actions

-Actions against health-care providers must be filed within two years of the date that the act giving rise to the injury occurred or within two years from the date that the injury was, or should have been, discovered.
+Actions against health care providers must be filed within two years of the date that the act giving rise to the injury occurred or within two years from the date that the injury was, or should have been, discovered.
 In no event may a person file a medical malpractice action more than four years from the date of the act giving rise to the injury.
 These time limitations also apply to minors under 18.

 Medical Malpractice Actions Based on Insertion of a Foreign Object